islam-aref/Meat-Consumption-Analysis/README.md

 ## Global Meat Consumption

 ### Top Meat-Consuming Countries
-- Argentina, Uruguay, and the United States rank as the top three countries for meat consumption per year
+- Argentina, Uruguay, and the United States rank as the top three countries for beef consumption per year
 - Beef, poultry, and fish/seafood are the primary types of meat consumed globally

 ### Trends in Meat Consumption Over Time